 The landlord, or agent, is not entitled to ask for or receive from a tenant under a proposed tenancy agreement a charge in relation to the inspection of the premises (s 51(2)).
 It is generally accepted that a request for a tenant to provide a deposit to ensure the return of keys used for the purpose of inspection does not breach this provision.

 The landlord or agent is not entitled to charge the tenant for the first issue of a rent payment card, or the establishment or use of direct debit facilities (s 51(3)).
-This means that a tenant cannot be charged on an ongoing basis any fee for use of a direct debit facility.
+This means that a tenant cannot be charged for using a direct debit facility.
 Further, a tenant cannot be forced into signing up to a specific contract that requires a fee to be paid, unless other means of payment are provided.

 Even where a new real estate agency has taken over management, of a property, a landlord or real estate agent cannot unilaterally change the terms of a tenancy agreement to require the tenant to use a particular method of payment.

-While a landlord must not demand or receive a fee for the giving of consent to an assignment, the RTA does not prevent a landlord from requiring the tenant to bear any fees, costs or charges incurred by the landlord in connection with the preparation of a written assignment of a tenancy agreement (s 84(3)).
+While a landlord must not demand or receive a fee for consenting to an assignment, the RT Act does not prevent a landlord from requiring the tenant to bear any fees, costs or charges incurred by the landlord in connection with the preparation of a written assignment of a tenancy agreement (s 84(3)).
 This is usually referred to an “assignment fee”.

 A tenant is required to pay a bond only if this is required by the agreement between the parties.